 Students render care to clients with potential and/or actual alterations associated with the childbearing/rearing developmental phases.
 The course enables students to further refine their expertise as providers of care and to develop skills associated with being managers of care.
 Students are required to apply to the nursing process an integration of their knowledge of basic and developmental needs and previously learned health alterations.
 Laboratory and clinical activities focus on assessment, planning, implementation, and evaluation of care of clients within the context of family or significant group, and the application of complex nursing skills.
-Prerequisites: "C" or better in NRS 233 and BIO 211.
+Prerequisites: "C" or better in NRS 106 or NRS 107, NRS 108 or NRS 111, NRS 233, BIO 122, CHM 101, MTH 116, and BIO 211.
 Co-requisite: NRS 235.
 Laboratory fee.